Discharged from hospital with head injury symptoms?

 As a partner or spouse of someone with post-concussive syndrome following a minor head injury, you might wonder why your partner doesn’t appear to see that their behaviour has changed.
 He/she seems to take your observations personally.
 It might feel that you are not living with the person you knew before the accident.

 Your reaction to what has happened depends to some extent on what your relationship/marriage was like before your partner had the accident.

 If you can identify yourselves in all of this then it might help to know that this is quite normal for someone with post-concussive symptoms.
 The brain has had a disruption of its’ network and things are not quite working like they used to.

-The good new is that in the majority of cases with a mild brain injury that after a few months you both might notice that things are settling down.
+The good news is that in the majority of cases with a mild brain injury that after a few months you both might notice that things are settling down.
 The brain starts to reorganise its’ network a bit.

 However, it is probably best to avoid the temptation to return to work in the first few weeks.
 There may be a price to pay in terms of fatigue.
 Because your brain is still recovering, it requires more effort to do things that you used to take for granted.

-Needless to say if you are both living with these sorts of symptoms for a significant period of time it may put strains upon your relationship and in some cases it might be advisable to speak to a counsellor who understands minor head injury and post-concussive syndrome.
+Needless to say, if you are both living with these sorts of symptoms for a significant period of time it may put strains upon your relationship and in some cases, it might be advisable to speak to a counsellor who understands minor head injury and post-concussive syndrome.

 I have been a working therapist for 22 years.
 The last 5 years I have been working with couples where one partner has experienced a brain injury.
 I have helped couples to understand the effects of brain injury and the impact it has on their relationship.